ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/risk_exposure_template.rst

 Risk Exposures Description in GBD
 ---------------------------------

-Include a description of this exposure model in the context of GBD, involving but not limited to:
+Include a description of this risk exposure model in the context of GBD, involving but not limited to:

   - What type of statistical model? (categorical, continuous?)